NumesSanguis/FACSvatar/docs/source/modules/env-setup.rst

    conda install pandas  # library for dataframes; used for .csv reading and JSON-to-Dataframe

    # maybe test new env first with instructions below
-   conda install ipykernel  # allows the use of env kernels python -m ipykernel install --user --display-name "py3 facsvatar"  # enable our env as kernel
+   conda install ipykernel  # allows the use of env kernels in jupyter notebook conda install ipywidgets  # GUI elements in jupyter notebook python -m ipykernel install --user --display-name "py3 facsvatar"  # enable our env as kernel in jupyter notebook

 --------------------
 Test new environment